-In response to a growing trend in attacks that involve embedding malicious objects inside Office documents using the Object Packager control, Office is introducing a change to the default activation model for Packager objects in Microsoft 365 applications.
+In response to a growing trend in attacks that involve embedding malicious objects inside Office documents using the Object Packager control, Office made a change to the default activation model for Packager objects in Office applications.

 Prior to this update, executables or scripts (e.g. EXE, JS, VBS) embedded using the Object Packager control can activate when a user double clicks on the embedded object within the document.
 For objects considered high risk by Windows, users will see a security warning as shown below.

 If the user clicks “Open”, the object executes with the privileges of the signed in user.
 Attackers abuse this vector to social engineer users to activate malicious programs embedded inside Office documents by persuading them to click through this warning prompt.